 Released in late 2019, Rare Perfection 14-year-old, like other sourced brands from Preservation Distillery, is wrapped up in layers of mystery and intrigue as to its source and what’s inside the bottle.
-What is known is that the barrels used for Rare Perfection 14 and the 15 year old bottling were found in a warehouse in Waterloo, Ontario in Canada after new owners had purchased the warehouse.
+Rumour has it that the barrels used for Rare Perfection 14 and the 15 year old bottling were found in a warehouse in Canada after new owners had purchased the warehouse.
 Being mutual friends with Marci Patella, Preservation Distillery got the call about the casks, sampled their contents, and purchased the lot to be bottled under the Rare Perfection brand.
-The whiskey itself, although technically a Canadian whiskey, was distilled from a four-grain bourbon mashbill including corn, rye, wheat, and malted barley, by a Waterloo distillery before being entered into new-charred oak.
+The whiskey itself, although technically a Canadian whiskey, was distilled from a four-grain bourbon mashbill including corn, rye, wheat, and malted barley, by a now-shuttered distillery before being entered into new-charred oak.
 It was then aged in a single-story warehouse which maintained very low temperatures all year around with the result being a whiskey that has had very little interaction with the wood and therefore bears a very light colour.
 The label simply states that this whiskey is an ‘overproof’ offering, which is a historic term indicating that it has been bottled at over 100 proof, and that it originates from Canada, alongside the traditional Rare Perfection label stating:

 ‘Privileged to have discovered this extraordinary small batch treasure of fourteen year old Canadian whiskey.
 True to our philosophy, we entrust every odd barrel be bottled at an optimal age and proof.
 Rare Perfection.
 Share these hidden gems as we find them, & experience some of the most remarkable spirits life has to offer.
 Rare Perfection.
 Each miniscule batch no matter nationality, chosen for uncommon character, a rough elegance, and long-lasting smack in the finish, leaving even the cynical drinker shaking his head, asking for another pour.
 Drink well, friends, and enjoy.’